 An experienced labor negotiator, Robert has represented management in more than 300 labor contract negotiations, often in the context of high-stakes first contracts or successor agreements involving a major restructuring of the labor-management relationship.
 He has served as chief negotiator in a number of national contract negotiations and represented multi-employer associations in their negotiation of industry-wide contracts.
 He has extensive experience with most of the country's largest unions.

 Robert was retained as the chief labor negotiator for the City of Columbus, Ohio from 1992 through 1997.
-He continues to represent significant public sector clients in Illinois and elsewhere in collective bargaining, interest arbitration, and other traditional labor and employment discrimination matters.
+He continues to represent significant public sector clients in collective bargaining, interest arbitration, and other traditional labor and employment discrimination matters.